La Vega raid: Events

-In January 2021, police information found that members of the mega-gang that operates in Cota 905 in Caracas and the El Loco Leo gang in El Valle Parish attempted to rise up against the local authority to turn it into a no-go area.
+In January 2021, police information found that members of a mafia that operates in Cota 905 in Caracas and El Loco Leo's criminal organization in El Valle Parish were waging a war against the police.

 In the morning of 8 January, commissions of the Venezuelan National Police (PNB), of the Special Action Forces (FAES) and the Venezuelan National Guard took control of La Vega Parish in Caracas.
 Police came in with agents in motorcycles, armored vehicles and one light tank.
 According to police sources, all the deceased had criminal background or were in police registries, but relatives assured that many were arrested after raiding their homes and that they were later executed.
-Witnesses declared that many of the victims that were identified in Caracas' were first alive at the moment of the arrest.
+Witnesses declared that many of the victims that were identified in Caracas' Bello Monte morgue were first alive at the moment of the arrest.
 There did not appear to be any police deaths from the confrontations.

 As of 11 January, the Maduro administration had not made a statement about the events nor announced a death toll.
 Attorney General Tarek William Saab and the Interior Affairs Minister did not respond to comment requests by BBC Mundo.
 Neither Venezuela's information ministry nor the chief prosecutor's office immediately replied to requests for comment by Reuters.

 The NGO Monitor de Víctimas (Victims Monitor) unofficially registered 24 deaths and identified 10 people, three of whom were minors; according to a report by Runrunes, "they would not be able to have funerals and would be taken directly to the cemetery".
 The outlet also reported that "several of the burials would be paid by the state".
 Former prosecutor and director of the Public Ministry, Zair Mundaray, declared that the bodies of the deceased had a "ballistic pattern that indicates extrajudicial killings".